alacrityio/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.system/alaio.system.md

 # ALAIO.system

-The alaio.system smart contract is provided by Alacrity as a sample system contract, and it defines the structures and actions needed for blockchain's core functionality.
+Alacrity provides the alaio.system smart contract as a sample system contract, this defines the structures and actions required for blockchain's core functinonality.

-Just like in the alaio.bios sample contract implementation, there are a few actions which are not implemented at the contract level (newaccount, updateauth, deleteauth, linkauth, unlinkauth, canceldelay, onerror, setabi, setcode), they are just declared in the contract so they will show in the contract's ABI and users will be able to push those actions to the chain via the account holding the alaio.system contract, but the implementation is at the ALAIO core level.
-They are referred to as ALAIO native actions.
+Similar to the alaio.bios sample contract implementation, a few actions are not implemented at the contract level (newaccount, updateauth, deletauth, linkauth, unlinkauth, canceldelay, onerror, setabi, setcode), they are simply proclaimed in the contract so they will show in the contract's ABI and users will be able to push those actions the the chain by the account holding the alaio.system contract, but the implementation is at the ALAIO core level.
+ALAIO native actions is what they are referred to as.

 * Users can stake tokens for CPU and Network bandwidth, and then vote for producers or delegate their vote to a proxy.
 * Producers register in order to be voted for, and can claim per-block and per-vote rewards.